jhap1982/giveituruguay/2000/2000-06-12 - Starwood Amphitheatre, Nashville, TN, USA/README.md

 ## Setlist

-Around the World
+1. Around the World
-You're Gonna Get Yours tease
+2. You're Gonna Get Yours tease
-Give It Away
+3. Give It Away
-Your Pussy's Glued to a Building on Fire JOHN
+4. Your Pussy's Glued to a Building on Fire JOHN
-Scar Tissue
+5. Scar Tissue
-Suck My Kiss
+6. Suck My Kiss
-Parallel Universe
+7. Parallel Universe
-If You Have to Ask
+8. If You Have to Ask
-Otherside
+9. Otherside
-Pea
+10. Pea
-Blackeyed Blonde
+11. Blackeyed Blonde
-I Could Have Lied
+12. I Could Have Lied
-Easily
+13. Easily
-I Like Dirt
+14. I Like Dirt
-Californication
+15. Californication
-London Calling tease
+16. London Calling tease
-Right on Time
+17. Right on Time
-Soul to Squeeze
+18. Soul to Squeeze
-Under the Bridge
+19. Under the Bridge
-Me and My Friends
+20. Me and My Friends
-ENCORE BREAK
+<br> ENCORE BREAK
-Fire
+21. Fire
-The Power of Equality
+22. The Power of Equality

 ## Notes